derjoker/drafts/deutsch/fanyi.md

 ## 2018.04.19

-Irgendwo in all dem Schnee sah sie ihr entzweigebrochenes Herz.
+Irgendwo in all dem Schnee sah sie ihr entzwei**gebrochenes** Herz.

 Somewhere in all the snow, she could see her broken heart, in two pieces.